Skip to Content

 Moths, on the whole, are less pretty than butterflies and tend to be duller in colour.
 But some moth species often have hidden flashes of beauty that only show when in flight.

 These denim fabric moths were made using a sewing machine, but they can easily be made as a no-sew upcycle project.
 Instead of stitching the fabric wings together, they could be glued with fabric glue.
+The sewing pattern includes detailed step-by-step instructions, making it accessible for all skill levels.

 Creating a Moth Taxidermy Specimen Display

 Once I started making these upcycled fabric moths, I couldn’t stop.
-Soon I had a bit of a collection of faux moth taxidermy.
+Soon, I had a collection of faux moth taxidermy.
 I love upcycling denim and using scraps from several old pairs of jeans.
 It is a great way to show off the wonderful different shades of indigo denim that come in.
+Every fabric moth was made from a different shade of denim and patterned fabric, following a free pattern available on the blog.

-The idea of displaying real insects in specimen cases these days, as they did in the past, seems ethically and environmentally dodgy.
+I thought a fun way to display these moths would be in a traditional insect display case.
+These days, displaying real insects in specimen cases, as they did in the past, seems ethically and environmentally dodgy.
 However, I thought it would be OK with this faux taxidermy.

 The denim moths featured in the alphabet of denim crafts, under the letter M. And in this collection of butterfly crafts for adults.